jenfly/pydata-intro-workshop/README.md

 You'll want to bring your laptop for lots of hands-on practice as we work through the lessons and exercises.
 We'll be using Python 3.6, Jupyter notebook, `pandas`, `matplotlib`, and other libraries.
 I recommend using Anaconda to set everything up, especially if you're new to Python and/or data analysis is your main reason for using Python.
 Please check back here later for installation instructions and data download links&mdash;coming soon...

 ### Pre-Workshop Survey
 A bit of info about you can help me customize the workshop to best address students' needs and goals.
-If you'd like to help out by completing a short, anonymous survey, please [click here](https://jenfly.typeform.com/to/sNEFUa).
+If you'd like to help out by completing a short, anonymous survey, please <a href="https://jenfly.typeform.com/to/sNEFUa" target="_blank">click here</a>.

 ### Tentative Agenda